maniospas/Blombly/docs/basics/structs.md

 ## Operator overloading

-Blombly supports operation overloading, which allows you to define custom behavior for your structs for standard operations like addition, subtraction, and even method calls.
-Therefore, it provides a powerful way to create user-defined types that can be manipulated as if they were built-in types, leading to more expressive code.

-Overloading is achieved by defining methods with specific names inside structs that are used when the corresponding operation is performed.
+Blombly supports operation overloading to loet structs emulate other data structures.
+Do so by defining methods with specific names inside structs that are used when the corresponding operation is performed.
 The most commonly overloaded operations are arithmetic operators (`+`, `-`, `*`, `/`) and the call operator `()` for making objects callable.

 Let's start with a basic example where we overload the addition operator for a struct that represents a 2D point.
-In this example, we define a method add that performs the addition of two points and returns a new point.
+In this example, define an appropriately named method that performs the addition of two points and returns a new one.
 When the addition operator is used, the addition's method is invoked automatically.
 Since structs hold data autonomously, we need to bring knowledge of the code block generating points into the ones being created with `Point=Point`.
 More on this and simplifications later.